American Presidency Project

 Restatement of the Law, the Foreign Relations Law of the United States (American Law Institute)

 This Restatement covers United States law regarding foreign relations and international law as it applies in the United States as derived from U.S. treaties and customary international law.
-In addition to HeinOnline, it is available on Westlaw and Lexis and in print in the law library.
+In addition to HeinOnline, it is available on Westlaw (Westlaw password required) and Lexis (Lexis password required) and in print in the law library.

 Cambridge History of American Foreign Relations (Bradford Perkins et al., 2008)